 Driving in Hot Conditions

-Can you wear sunglasses when driving
+Can you wear sunglasses when driving?

-So basically no black out glasses, stick with a light tint on them to make sure you’re safe as you don’t want to be landed with a ridiculous fine.
+So basically no black out glasses, stick with a light tint on them to make sure you’re safe as you don’t want to be landed with a fine.

-Is it illegal to drive in flip flops or sandals
+Is it illegal to drive in flip flops or sandals?

 Tips to plan a journey